 - Note that depending on the brand you use, the size of the coconut flakes may differ.
 The brand, Let’s Do Organic by Edward and Sons makes larger flaked coconut flakes, but the coconut flakes by Bob’s Red Mill are smaller pieces.
 I’ve used both and they both work, however I do prefer the smaller flakes by Bob’s Red Mill because it is a better size for bacon bits.
-If using the Let’s Do Organic brand, I would lightly pulse them in a food processor to break them down a tiny bit first – just don’t over do it!
+If using the Let’s Do Organic brand, I would lightly pulse them in a to break them down a tiny bit first – just don’t over do it!

 Disclaimer: The Nutritional Information provided for this recipe is only an estimate.
 The accuracy of the facts listed is not and cannot be guaranteed.

 Rate the recipe here and make sure to leave a comment below!